 The Center of Excellence aims to expand the diversity of students the college enrolls and faculty that it appoints and retains.
 It builds on the successful pipeline program at the dental school, which has led the college to comprise the most diverse dental school enrollment in the nation.

 It also bolsters the dental school’s ability to serve as a national resource and educational center for diversity and minority health issues and reinforces its commitment to improving access to care for underserved communities.

 The center enhances programs that educate the college's students in providing health care services to diverse patient populations of off-campus, community-based facilities.
 A goal is to graduate dental professionals who are committed to improving the oral health of urban and rural underserved communities in Texas and beyond.

 Information resources, clinical education, curriculum and cultural competence are emphasized as they relate to health issues of underserved populations.
 The center encourages faculty and student research in health issues that particularly affect minority groups who are underserved.

 This comprehensive program links the Dallas Independent School District, three undergraduate institutions and community-based entities to provide activities involving Pre-K through dental students and dental faculty.

-The director of the Center of Excellence, Dr. Ernestine Lacy, is executive director of TAMBCD’s Office of Student Development and Multicultural Affairs.
+The director of the Center of Excellence, Dr. Ernestine Lacy, is executive director of College of Dentistry's Office of Student Development.
 She was honored as the 2013 recipient of the American Dental Education Association’s prestigious Gies Award for Outstanding Achievement.